-Why?
-The words are not yours.
+Reason: The words are not yours.

 Facts or ideas that you found in another source

+Examples: The estimated population of Perth is 1,700,000.
 Alfred Russel Wallace thought he was the first to discover a gliding frog.

-Why?
-The facts or ideas might be true, but when they are not reasonably considered common knowledge, you must have found them somewhere.
+Reason: The facts or ideas might be true, but when they are not reasonably considered common knowledge, you must have found them somewhere.

 Copying someone else's structure

-Why?
-If you used John Doe's writing to find out about those three elements, or you know John Doe discusses the same three elements, you need to credit him.
+Reason: If you used John Doe's writing to find out about those three elements, or you know John Doe discusses the same three elements, you need to credit him.

 Using collaborative research

-Why?
-Those other people deserve credit too.
+Reason: Those other people deserve credit too.

-Paraphrasing conclusions, ideas and interpretations
+Paraphrasing conclusions, ideas, and interpretations